javascript-tutorial/en.javascript.info/1-js/4-data-structures/2-number/article.md

     alert( Math.pow(2, 10) ); // 2 in power 10 = 1024
     ```

-You can find the full list of functions in the docs for the [Math](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Math) object.
+There are more functions and constants in `Math`, including trigonometry, you can find them in the [docs for the Math](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Math) object.

 ## Summary